Buying a small business

 1. Apply for your business loan.

-2. Having located a business you want to buy, consult a lawyer and other professionals (e.g. a financial advisor, valuer and/or accountant) to help you decide whether to buy it.
+2. Having located a business you want to buy, consult a professional such as a solicitor, financial advisor, valuer or accountant to help you decide whether to buy it.

 3. The seller’s solicitor usually provides your solicitor with the contract for sale.
 Your solicitor or accountant can advise you in regards to:

-1. The key elements being purchased, and whether for taxation or other financial reasons it is preferable to buy only the equipment the business uses, or have a license granted to operate the business, or purchase the company that operates the business;
+1. The key elements being purchased, and whether it may be preferable to buy only the equipment used by the business, or have a license granted to operate the business, or buy the company that operates the business;

 2. the contract for sale of business;